-AML Committee is accountable for the supervision of matters relating to money laundering and terrorist financing.
-The Committee shall assist the Board of the Company in overseeing the management of AML risk with the focus on the second line of defence as well as providing governance and advice to the Company on its policies and procedures designed to identify money laundering/terrorist financing risk areas where the Company may be exposed.
+AML Committee is accountable for the supervision of matters relating to AML, counter financing of terrorism, countering proliferation financing and targeted financial sanctions.
+The Committee shall assist the Board of the Company in overseeing the management of money laundering, terrorism financing and proliferation financing ("ML/TF/PF") risk with the focus on the second line of defence as well as providing governance and advice to the Company on its policies and procedures designed to identify ML/TF/PF risk areas where the Company may be exposed.
 The Committee shall use its professional judgment to guide the Company and to report to the RMC.
-The members of the Committee comprise the Executive Director and Chief Executive (Chairman of AML Committee), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, AML Compliance Officer/Alternate AML Compliance Officer, Head of Risk Management Department, Head of Fixed Deposit Department, Head of Business Operations and Administration Department and Zone Manager.
+The members of the Committee comprise the ED and Chief Executive (Chairman of AML Committee), Assistant General Manager/Alternate Chief Executive, Assistant Business/Alternate Manager.
+Chief Executive, AML Compliance General Officer/Alternate AML Compliance Officer, Head of Risk Management Department, Head of Fixed Deposit Department, Head of Business Operations and Administration Department and a Zone Manager.